paarthbhatt/CIRCUITECH-AI-BASED-CAMERA/README.md

 # AI-Based Camera Website

 This repository contains the source code for an AI-based camera website, developed as part of the **CircuitTech Project** at **NIIT University**.
-The project leverages advanced AI technologies to deliver real-time camera analysis, enhanced security features, and an interactive dashboard for live data visualization and insights.
+The project leverages advanced AI technologies to deliver real-time object detection and enhanced security features.

 ## Table of Contents